Learning Waveform-Based Acoustic Models using Deep Variational Convolutional Neural Networks: Learning Parznets using Stochastic Variational Inference

 The scale-mixture is another prior distribution frequently used in variational inference, first proposed in~\cite{blundell15}.
 It resembles the so called spike and slab prior~\cite{Chipman96,McCulloch93,Mitchell88} and is given by

 where $\Delta_i$ is a parameter of the model (see Eq.~\ref{eq:svi}), $\eta_1^2$ and $\eta_2^2$ are prior (variance) hyper-parameters with $\eta_1 \ll \eta_2$, $\xi$ is the prior mean, and $0 \leq \lambda \leq 1$ is the mixture scale.
 The hyper-parameters of the prior distributions (i.e., $\eta_1$, $\eta_2$, $\lambda$, and $\xi$) are kept fixed during optimization and can be chosen via cross-validation.
 The first mixture component is chosen such that $\eta_1 \ll 1$, which forces many of the variational parameters to concentrate tightly around the prior mean $\xi$ (e.g., around zero for $\xi=0$).
 The second mixture component has higher variance and heavier tails allowing parameters to move further away from the mean.
 The prior variance hyper-parameters are shared between all the network parameters and this is an important difference compared to approaches based on the spike and slab prior~\cite{Mitchell88,McCulloch93,Chipman96}, where each model parameter has a different prior variance.
-The following proposition provides a mean to approximate the divergence term between Gaussian mean field variational distribution and this prior function (a proof is given in Appendix~\ref{app:app-proofs}).
+The following proposition provides means for approximating the divergence term between a Gaussian mean field variational distribution and this prior function.